Physical Child Abuse

 WHAT IS PHYSICAL ABUSE?

-Physical abuse is any non-accidental act that results in physical injury.
+Recognizing the signs of physical child abuse is crucial to preventing child abuse.
+Physical abuse is any non-accidental act that results in the child’s physical injury.
 Inflicted physical injury most often represents unreasonably severe corporal punishment or unjustifiable punishment.
 This usually happens when a person is frustrated or angry and strikes, shakes, or throws the child.
 Intentional, deliberate assault, such as burning, biting, cutting, poking, twisting limbs, or otherwise torturing a child, is also included in this category of child abuse.

 Children may exhibit new or concerning behaviors for a number of reasons, including child abuse as well as other sources of childhood stress such as parental divorce, death in the family, etc. If a child exhibits drastic behavioral changes, is excessively aggressive, violent or destructive, is cruel to animals, or becomes visibly depressed or suicidal, a serious mental health evaluation should be done.